 The tour lasts for about 75 minutes and takes in some of the most famous sights in London.
 There are different types of tours but we were invited to do the Classic Sightseeing Tour.
 The tour starts at Belvedere Road, Waterloo, not far from the London Eye.

-It begin by going over Westminster Bridge and around Parliament, Big Ben, Trafalgar Square and Westminster Abbey.
+It begins by going over Westminster Bridge and around Parliament, Big Ben, Trafalgar Square and Westminster Abbey.
 Then we drove down Whitehall passing Downing Street, where the Prime Minister lives at number 10.
 We then saw the Horse Guards, Trafalgar Square, a tribute to Britain’s greatest sailor, Lord Admiral Nelson.

 We also passed by St James’s, with its gentleman’s clubs, historic shops and the hotel designed like a little piece of Versailles in London, The Ritz.
 Then we saw Buckingham Palace, then the artistic hub that is Tate Britain and before we went into the water we passed by the mysterious and infamous MI5 & MI6 that reminded us a little bit of James Bond! 😉